nspcc-dev/neo-go/ROADMAP.md

 Removal of these APIs is scheduled for May 2023 (~0.103.0 release).

-## Prometheus RPC counters

-A number of neogo_${method}_called Prometheus counters are marked as deprecated since version 0.99.5, neogo_rpc_${method}_time histograms can be used instead (that also have a counter).

-It's not a frequently used thing and it's easy to replace it, so removal of old counters is scheduled for January-February 2023 (~0.100.X release).

 ## SecondsPerBlock protocol configuration

 With 0.100.0 version SecondsPerBlock protocol configuration setting was